 Ko IP & AI Law PLLC

-Patent lawyer focused on intellectual property & artificial intelligence law.
-Own your ideas, implement AI into your processes, and mitigate against the risks.
+Arizona patent lawyer focused on intellectual property & artificial intelligence law.
+Own your ideas, implement your AI, and mitigate the risks.

 …and without implementing AI successfully, you will be replaced.

 Hyperbole?
 No, at least not for many industries.
 Businesses and individuals who figure out how to implement AI successfully will operate far more efficiently than those who don’t.
 And the already starving artist is facing its greatest existential crisis; there’s seemingly nothing to do but protest.
-Employee displacement by generative AI—which generates high-quality text, images, and other content based on the data it was trained on—will be perhaps the greatest societal issue of our times (and we’ve not exactly been short of issues…).
+Employee displacement by generative AIโ€”which generates high-quality text, images, and other content based on the data it was trained onโ€”will be perhaps the greatest societal issue of our times (and we’ve not exactly been short of issues…).

 A successful AI implementation cannot be evaluated solely on technical grounds.
 Navigating the legal and regulatory minefield will be even more important in AI than it has been historically for other technologies.
-This will be comparable to the “IP tax” paid, in particular in high tech, as a cost of doing business.1 But in addition to repeatedly having to defend against infringement claims by third-party IP owners, businesses that provide AI services (“AI providers”) and businesses that implement such services in their own business processes (“AI implementers”) will also have to defend against claims brought on two additional fronts: by government regulators and by displaced employees.
+This will be comparable to the “IP tax” paid, in particular in high tech, as a cost of doing business.1 But in addition to repeatedly having to defend against infringement claims by third-party IP owners, all businesses using AI, including:

 Picking up on last week’s blog (“Without IP, you are replaceable….”), this article first provides a comprehensive overview of the intellectual property (IP) issues that arise with AI.
-The article then present a framework for analyzing the legal risks to come for AI providers and implementers.2
+The article then present a framework for analyzing the legal risks to come for AI providers and implementers.3

 I. Intellectual Property Issues in AI